IR-2018-175, Aug. 28, 2018

 In some states, data thefts must be reported to various authorities.
 To help tax professionals find where to report data security incidents at the state level, the Federation of Tax Administrators has created a special page with state-by-state listings.
 To notify the IRS in case of data theft, contact local IRS Stakeholder Liaisons.

-Tax professionals also can get help with security recommendations by reviewing the recently revised IRS Publication 4557, Safeguarding Taxpayer Data, and Small Business Information Security: the Fundamentals by the National Institute of Standards and Technology.
+Tax professionals also can get help with security recommendations by reviewing the recently revised IRS Publication 4557, Safeguarding Taxpayer Data (PDF), and Small Business Information Security: the Fundamentals (PDF) by the National Institute of Standards and Technology.

 To improve data security awareness by all tax professionals, the IRS will host a webinar on Sept.
 26, 2018.
 The focus will be on the same topics as this series: “Protect Your Clients; Protect Yourself: Tax Security 101.”
 Although tax preparers will be eligible for one CPE credit, the IRS invites others working on tax issues to attend.
 Protecting taxpayer information takes everyone working together.